 Venezuela

-Venezuela is experiencing a major humanitarian crisis, with roughly 7 million of its citizens having left the country in search of work, food, healthcare and other basic needs.
-Those left behind are facing an increasingly dire political and economic situation, with more than 7.7 million people in urgent need of humanitarian assistance.
-In the past decade, the economy has declined 85% and poverty rates have risen, and the country has the lowest minimum wage in Latin America–leaving Venezuelans struggling to access and purchase basic supplies.
+Venezuela is experiencing a major humanitarian crisis, with more than 7.7 million of its citizens having left the country in search of work, food, healthcare and other basic needs.
+Those left behind are facing an increasingly dire political and economic situation, with more than 7.6 million people in urgent need of humanitarian assistance.
+In the past decade, Venezuela’s economy has crumbled while poverty rates have risen, leaving Venezuelans struggling to access and purchase basic supplies.

-The country’s severe economic crisis has debilitated the healthcare system, with many health facilities lacking the basic supplies needed to provide primary healthcare and prevent and treat illnesses, including resurging communicable disease like tuberculosis, diphtheria, measles and malaria.
-Approximately two-thirds of the biggest hospitals in Venezuela do not have running water, but instead are forced to rely on water distributions from local governments and private companies a few times a week.
-The economic crisis also has led to severe shortages of personal protective equipment, intensive-care beds, medicines and personnel, as well as the lack of proper working conditions, leading thousands of doctors and nurses to migrate abroad in recent years.
+This severe economic crisis has debilitated the healthcare system.
+Many health facilities nationwide lack essential supplies to provide primary healthcare.
+Most of the biggest hospitals in Venezuela lack running water, and must rely on water distributions from local governments and private companies a few times a week.
+Critical shortages of personal protective equipment (PPE), intensive-care beds, medicines and personnel, as well as poor working conditions, have pushed droves of doctors and nurses to migrate abroad.
 Pervasive hunger, malnutrition and lack of access to basic services are also causing infant and maternal mortality rates to skyrocket.

 Map-Venezuela